 How Much Fermented Feed To Give To Chickens

 Knowing how much fermented feed per chicken per day is imperative to wasting less food.
 The entire daily ration that your feed to your chickens can be fermented.
-It’s beneficial whether they free range and eat a lot from the land or if they are in a small pen and only get the food you give them.
+This works whether they free range and forage a lot, or if they are in a small pen and only get the food you give them.

 You may find that they eat more or less than dry feed.
 While fermented feed tends to raise food intake in meat birds, laying hens and chicks may need to eat less because the food is more nutritious by volume.